Best GPUs for ComfyUI (2026)

 Frequently Asked Questions

-Q2Does ComfyUI work with AMD GPUs?
+Q2Does ComfyUI work with AMD GPUs via ROCm in 2026?

-Q4Can I run ComfyUI on a Mac?
+Q4Can I run ComfyUI on a compact PC with the ASUS SFF RTX 5070?

 As an Amazon Associate I earn from qualifying purchases.